|

 The emphasis is on actions rather than

-the body rather than symbols, ‘the construction
+texts, the body rather than symbols, ‘the

-of reality rather than its
+construction of reality rather than its

 representations’ (180).
 Choreographies